Experience more fullness of heart with these exercises embracing gratitude as a spiritual practice.

 Pay attention to your senses—everything you’re seeing, hearing, feeling, smelling, and maybe even tasting—and see how many things you can find to feel grateful for.
 This is a powerful way to shift your mood and open to the flow of abundance that always surrounds you.

-About the author : Deepak Chopra, M.D. is a best-selling author and founder of the Chopra Center for Wellbeing in Carlsbad, California.
-The Chopra Center offers a variety of signature programs, online events, workshops, including the upcoming Journey into Healing workshop this March, led by Dr. Chopra and featuring guest luminary Dr. Andrew Weil.
-Please visit www.chopra.com or call 888.736.6895 for the Chopra Center’s 2013 calendar of events.
+The Chopra Center offers a variety of signature programs, online events, and workshops.
+Please visit www.chopra.com or call 888.736.6895 for the Chopra Center’s calendar of events.